Regenerative Medicine

 Neuropathic pain (NP) is a complex, wide-ranging, and often debilitating condition that contributes to chronic pain.
 Caused by a number of different factors and contributors, the condition most commonly involves disease, chronic condition, or injury to the nervous system.
 Defined by the International Association for the Study of Pain (IASP) as pain that occurs as a…

-Stem cell therapy is a type of regenerative medicine that involves using stem cells to promote the repair, regeneration, or replacement of damaged or diseased cells, tissues, or organs in the body.
-Stem cells are undifferentiated cells that have the ability to develop into many different types of cells, such as muscle, bone, or cartilage…
+Regenerative Medicine is a type of regenerative medicine that involves using stem cells to promote the repair, regeneration, or replacement of damaged or diseased cells, tissues, or organs in the body.
+Stem cells are undifferentiated cells that have the ability to develop into many different types of cells, such as muscle, bone, or cartilage cells,…

 Load More